browserengineering/book/book/embeds.md

 class IframeLayout(EmbedLayout):
     def layout(self, zoom):
         # ...
+        if self.node.frame:
             self.node.frame.frame_height = self.height - 2
             self.node.frame.frame_width = self.width - 2
 ```

-Note that there's a tricky dependency order here.
-We need the parent
-frame to do layout before the child frame, so the child frame has an
-up-to-date width and height when it does layout.
-That order is
-guaranteed for us by Python (3.7 or later), where dictionaries are
-sorted by insertion order.
+The conditional is only there to handle the (unusual) case of an
+iframe blocked due by CSP.

 The root frame, of course, fills the whole window: